-Diet and nutrition books devote a fair amount of page real estate to strategies they claim will help us overcome our lack of willpower, such as eating foods that help us feel full, controlling portion sizes, and closing our kitchens at 8:00 p.m.
+Diet and nutrition books devote a fair amount of page real estate to strategies they claim will help you overcome your lack of willpower, such as eating foods that help you feel full, controlling portion sizes, and closing your kitchen at 8:00 p.m.
 These are not necessarily bad ideas, but they require a certain amount of regimentation and yes, willpower.

 As I attempted to transition to a healthier diet, my greatest struggle was the battle between my willpower and my ancestry.
 For instance, I would purchase a box of salty crackers or honey-roasted nuts and attempt to portion them out.
 This went well for a day or two, but then I would scarf down the rest.
 One ginger snap cookie led to a handful.
 I could hear chocolate bars calling me from the pantry.
 You get the picture.

 Fortunately, I had learned early on about making U-turns so I was not defeated, but the issue remained unsolved.

 My “aha” moment came when I decided to give up battling my willpower and try a new strategy, not bringing my danger foods into the house, except occasionally.